Criminal investigations and prosecutions by the CQC

 Allegations of providing personal care without registration

-The CQC alleged that the agency had been providing the regulated activity ‘personal care’ without being registered with the CQC in respect of that regulated activity.
-It was alleged that the agency had therefore failed to comply with Section 10 of the HSCA 2008.
+Upon applying for registration as a service provider with the CQC, our clients were invited to attend an interview under caution as the directors of the company.
+The CQC alleged that the agency had been providing the regulated activity of ‘personal care’ without the appropriate CQC registration.
+It was alleged that the agency were therefore committing a criminal offence contrary to Section 10 of the Health and Social Care Act (HSCA) 2008.

 Allegations of carrying out surgical procedures without registration

 The CQC discovered the doctor’s private clinic during a visit to the medical centre to carry out an unannounced inspection.
 The doctor had mistakenly believed that the clinic was covered by the medical centre’s registration.
 However, the CQC advised the doctor that they were carrying out a regulated activity which required individual registration.
-The doctor therefore submitted an application for registration in respect of that separate regulated activity, immediately.
+The doctor therefore submitted an application for registration in respect of that separate regulated activity immediately.

 The CQC commenced a criminal investigation against the doctor and invited the doctor to an interview under caution.
-Following our representation at the interview and subsequent written submissions, the CQC issued the doctor with a Fixed Penalty Notice for £4,000.
+Following our representation at the interview and subsequent written submissions, the CQC issued the doctor with a fixed penalty notice for £4,000.
 This avoided a criminal prosecution and the doctor therefore did not receive a criminal record.
 The CQC also approved the doctor’s registration in respect of this regulated activity.

 The CQC alleged that it had identified a number breaches of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 during an inspection and found that the provider had ‘failed to take reasonable steps to address those breaches’ at a subsequent focused inspection.

-The provider had 28 days to make representations against the Notice of Proposal.
+The provider had 28 days to make representations against the notice of proposal.
 Our lawyers made careful and detailed representations on the provider’s behalf, persuading the CQC to review the position of the service once the provider was able to implement the improvements outlined in their updated action plan, with the assistance of a specialist care consultant.

 The CQC agreed to our proposal and inspected the service around three months later.
-Having noted significant improvements within the service at that inspection, the CQC agreed to withdraw their Notice of Proposal and the service’s registration was allowed to continue without restriction.
+Having noted significant improvements within the service at that inspection, the CQC agreed to withdraw their notice of proposal and the service’s registration was allowed to continue without restriction.